Len Fasano

-Len Fasano (born May 15, 1958) is a Republican member of the Connecticut Senate, representing the 34th District since 2003.
+Len Fasano (born May 15, 1958) is a former Republican member of the Connecticut Senate, representing the 34th District since 2003.
 Fasano was sworn in as Senate Republican President Pro Tempore in January 2017.
-Under the new leadership role Senator Fasano will lead a Republican caucus with considerably more control over the Senate's agenda than in previous years as a result of a power sharing agreement negotiated after Republicans gained three seats in the Connecticut Senate, creating a tie for the first time since 1893.
+Under the leadership role Senator Fasano led a Republican caucus with considerably more control over the Senate's agenda than in previous years as a result of a power sharing agreement negotiated after Republicans gained three seats in the Connecticut Senate, creating a tie for the first time since 1893.
 Previously, he had served as the Senate Minority Leader since 2015.

-Fasano has been the State Senator for the 34th Senate District since 2003, representing the suburbs of New Haven in the Connecticut Senate, including the towns of Durham (part), East Haven, North Haven (part), and Wallingford.
+Fasano was the State Senator for the 34th Senate District from 2003-2021, representing the suburbs of New Haven in the Connecticut Senate, including the towns of Durham (part), East Haven, North Haven (part), and Wallingford.

 Fasano announced his plans to not seek reelection and retire from the State Senate in March 2020.

 Education

 Fasano graduated from Hamden Hall Country Day School in 1977.
 He earned his B.S. from Yale University in 1981, a J.D. from Bridgeport University School of Law in 1984, and a LL.M. in taxation from Boston University School of Law in 1985.